Thank you for your response

-In case of supply of goods to SEZ units or SEZ developer, a supplier has to file this form once the receipt of goods is confirmed by an authentication from the specified officer of that zone.
+In the case of a supply of goods to SEZ units or SEZ developers, a supplier has to file this form once the receipt of goods is confirmed by authentication from a specified officer of that zone.

-In case of supply of services to SEZ units or SEZ developer, a supplier has to file this form once the evidence of receipt of service is confirmed by authentication from the specified officer of that zone.
+Whereas, in the case of a supply of services to SEZ units or SEZ developers, a supplier has to file this form once the evidence of service receipt is confirmed by authentication from a specified officer of that zone.

-The format of RFD-01 can be broken down into following parts:
+The format of RFD-01 can be broken down into the following parts: